mmrwoods/docker-for-rails-devs/README.md

 you'll need to update the `Dockerfile` to install Yarn and then run `rails webpacker:install` via `docker run` to install and configure Webpacker.
 There is more information about the `Dockerfile` changes required in Chapter 7.

+### Chapter 6

+Do not use a password longer than 100 bytes for Postgres, the Postgres client programs will truncate the password to the first 100 bytes, but ActiveRecord will not, leading to successful connections from psql, but PG::ConnectionBad (FATAL: password authentication failed for user "postgres") errors from Rails.